Plate, Qianlong c.1750, with the arms of Murray of Touchadam and Polmaise

 See also CAP Volume I for information relating to various services brought back from China by Captain Robert Haldane and Captain James Moffat.

-Condition : Very small chip filled on each, otherwise perfect.
+Condition : Very small chip filled, otherwise perfect.